Northeastern-Electric-Racing/NER/Telemetry/README.md

 - To graph a specific data value, filter by the correct -id and -data parameters and use a value of 1 for -n, then graphing the data vs timestamp columns in excel should be straightforward

 ### Input/Output Directories
-The scripts process all of the data in the /log directory and send an output to the /outputs directory.
+The scripts process all of the data in the /log_active directory and send an output to the /outputs directory.
-- Remove any old log files from the /log directory before running the scripts to have accurate outputs
+- Place old logs that we don't want to process but still want to keep in the /log_legacy directory

 ### TODO
-- Update influx scripts using changes from csv version
-- Add graphical support
+- Add more behavior to graphing scripts
-- Enhance command line to allow different input and output formats
+- Add full command line to control behavior through one main